axelvaldez/radical-companies/_posts/2024/2024-08-24-overrun-by-homosexuals-and-women.markdown

 </div>

 <h1>France Overrun</h1>
- <p>During the Nazi ocupation (1939–1945), most French people scorned vow, &ldquo;to rid France of the Third Republic, which had hosted an exceptional literary and artistic flowering&rdquo;, and which Marshal Philippe P&eacute;tain denounced as, &ldquo;overrun by homosexuals and women.&rdquo;</p>
+ <p>During the Nazi ocupation (1939–1945), most French people  &ldquo;scorned vow to rid France of the Third Republic, which had hosted an exceptional literary and artistic flowering&rdquo;, and which Marshal Philippe P&eacute;tain denounced as, &ldquo;overrun by homosexuals and women.&rdquo;</p>

 <h1>&Eacute;tat Fran&ccedil;ais</h1>
   <p>&ldquo;They felt betrayed by the way way in which P&eacute;tain  sought to destroy the ideas of &lsquo;<em>Libert&eacute;</em>, <em>Egalit&eacute;</em>, <em>Fraternit&eacute;</em>&rsquo; (Liberty, Equality, Fraternity) of the French Revolution and replace them with &lsquo;<em>Travail</em>, <em>Famille</em>, <em>Patrie</em>&rsquo; (Work, Family, Country) slogan of the <em>&Eacute;tat Fran&ccedil;ais</em> (French State).</p>